 “As a language maniac and OO fan for 15 years, I really wanted a genuine object-oriented, easy-to-use scripting language.
 I looked for but couldn’t find one.
 So I decided to make it.”

-25 years later, Matz and his team still actively develop Ruby.
+30 years later, Matz and his team still actively develop Ruby.
 Aside from being the code of RoR, Ruby is also a standalone language used to build web applications.
-Its next major release, v.
-3.0, is set for the 2020 Christmas season.
+Ruby v.
+3.2.1 was released in February 2023.

 Rails is the killer app for Ruby.